AliciaRaeWelden/AliciaRaeWelden.github.io/quantum.markdown

 ---
-layout: "page"
+layout: page
+title: Quantum Chemistry
+permalink: /_pages/quantum/
 ---

-This is a test page about science.
+This is a test page about science quantum markdown.